Polynomial point counts and odd cohomology vanishing on moduli spaces of stable curves: Applying the Hasse--Weil sieve to count genus 4 curves on quadrics

 \end{proposition}

 \begin{proof} The calculations for $d \leq 2$ are similar to those for $S_d(\Cns)$, with additional cases according to how many of the singularities are at the marked points.
 For $d = 3$, the 3 singularities lie in a unique hyperplane section.
-When the hyperplane section is smooth, we consider how many of the marked points lie on the hyperplane, since a second or third marked point in the hyperplane imposes no new condition, and how many of the singularities coincide with marked points.
+When the hyperplane section is smooth, we consider how many of the marked points lie on the hyperplane, since a second or third marked point in the hyperplane imposes no new conditions, and how many of the singularities coincide with marked points.
 These computations are similar to the computation of $S_3(\Cone_2)$, above.
-The cases where the hyperplane section is singular are dealt with separately. \end{proof}